openbmc/phosphor-ipmi-flash/README.md

 `VERIFY_STATUS_FILENAME`     | `/tmp/bmc.verify`          | The file checked for the verification status.
 `VERIFY_DBUS_SERVICE`        | `verify_image.service`     | The systemd service started for verification.
 `UPDATE_DBUS_SERVICE`        | `update-bmc.service`       | The systemd service started for updating the BMC.

+## Flash State Machine Details

+[This document](ipmi_flash.md) describes the details of the state machine implemented and how differnet interactions with it will respond.
+This also describes how a host-side tool is expected to talk to it (triggering different states and actions).